tedkim97/tedkim97.github.io/_posts/2020-10-05-rating_movies.md

 The reason why I bring this up is because no one wants to read a 20 page article discussing the merits and flaws of "The Emoji Movie".

+A lot of people will havbe different ways of communicating their "rating" - whethere it's a letter grade, star rating, number rating.

+### The many ways ratings are used
+"Should I watch"
+"Opinion Validation"
+"Dick Measuring"
+Dick Measuring

 # One Dimensional Metrics
 These measures capture the whole experience of watching a movie script, acting, cinematography, directing into a one-dimensional